michellem05/HW2/README.md

-HW #2 was to create a game called Yahtzee.
+Homework #2 was to create a game called Yahtzee.